Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management/Concurrency/Deadlock & Starvation/Approaches to Deadlock.md

 ### 4️⃣ Deadlock Avoidance (dynamic)
-Deadlock avoid- ance, on the other hand, allows the three necessary conditions but makes judicious choices to assure that the deadlock point is never reached.
+Deadlock avoidance, on the other hand, allows the three necessary conditions but makes judicious choices to assure that the deadlock point is never reached.
 As such, avoidance allows more concurrency than prevention.
-With deadlock avoidance, a decision is made dynamically whether the current resource allocation request will, if granted, 2The term avoidance is a bit confusing.
-In fact, one could consider the strategies discussed in this section to be examples of deadlock prevention because they indeed prevent the occurrence of a deadlock. potentially lead to a deadlock.
+With deadlock avoidance, a decision is made dynamically whether the current resource allocation request will, if granted, potentially lead to a deadlock.
 Deadlock avoidance thus requires knowledge of future process resource requests.

+>  🤔
+>  The term avoidance is a bit confusing.
+In fact, one could consider the strategies discussed in this section to be examples of deadlock prevention because they indeed prevent the occurrence of a deadlock.

 #### Process Initiation Denial